 Our client wanted the Treehouse in Paradise as a getaway spot for their teenager entertaining friends by the pool.
 Palm trees are not suitable for treehouses, so we used metal supports and built the home near them instead.

 We found some unique and exciting materials to give this treehouse extra character.
 The countertop is a live edge spalted maple piece from a local hardwoods supplier.
 Some smaller parts of matching maple were fashioned into corner shelves and side tables.
 The rope trim fits right in near the pool.
 We sourced some reclaimed barn siding for the exterior of the treehouse.
 We love the sliding barn door inside and the skylight.

-Plumbing and Electric Options for Treehouses
+Plumbing and Electric Options for Treehouses:

-How Much Does this Tree House Cost?
+How Much Does the Treehouse in Paradise Cost?